Amazon river dolphin: Longevity

 The Amazon river dolphin are commonly seen singly or in twos, but may also occur in pods that rarely contain more than eight individuals.
 Pods as large as 37 individuals have been seen in the Amazon, but the average is three.
 In the Orinoco, the largest observed groups number 30, but the average is just above five.
 During prey time, as many as 35 pink dolphins work together to obtain their prey.
 Typically, social bonds occur between mother and child, but may also been seen in heterogeneous groups or bachelor groups.
 The largest congregations are seen in areas with abundant food, and at the mouths of rivers.
 There is significant segregation during the rainy season, with males occupying the river channels, while females and their offspring are located in flooded areas.
 However, in the dry season, there is no such separation.
 Due to the high level of prey fish, larger group-sizes are seen in large sections that are directly influenced by whitewater (such as main rivers and lakes, especially during low water season) than in smaller sections influenced by blackwater (such as channels and smaller tributaries).
 In their freshwater habitat they are apex predators and gatherings depend more on food sources and habitat availability than in oceanic dolphins where protection from larger predators is necessary.

 Captive studies have shown that the Amazon river dolphin is less shy than the bottlenose dolphin, but also less sociable.
 It is very curious and has a remarkable lack of fear of foreign objects.
-However, dolphins in captivity may not show the same behavior that they do in their natural environment, where they have been reported to hold the oars of the fishermen, rub against the boat, pluck underwater plants, and play with sticks, logs, clay, turtles, snakes, and fish.
+However, dolphins in captivity may not show the same behavior that they do in their natural environment, where they have been reported to hold the oars of fishermen, rub against boats, pluck underwater plants, and play with sticks, logs, clay, turtles, snakes, and fish.

 They are slow swimmers; they commonly travel at speeds of 1.5 to 3.2 kph but have been recorded to swim at speeds up to 14 to 22 kph.
 When they surface, the tips of the snout, melon and dorsal fins appear simultaneously, the tail rarely showing before diving.
 They can also shake their fins, and pull their tail fin and head above the water to observe the environment.
 They occasionally jump out of the water, sometimes as high as a meter (3.14 ft).
 They are harder to train than most other species of dolphin.